Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 \subsubsection{Perfect Transport}

 Here we seek a mean field dynamical system with law given by that of the Kushner-Stratonovich equation.
-The analog of the discrete-time transport map $\Ts_n$, is to find transport evolution equations for $v$ and $\hz$ in the form a mean-field SDE.
-We will seek to achieve this in the specific form
+The analog of the discrete-time transport map $\Ts_n$, is to find transport evolution equations for $v$ and $\hz$ in the form a mean field SDE.
+We will seek to achieve this in the specific sample path form

 where $\mmu$ is the time-dependent density of $v$.
-The goal is to chose drift $a$ and gain $K$ such that the induced time evolution of the density $\mmu$ of $v$ agrees with the density $\mmu$ given by the Kushner-Stratonovich equation (\ref{eq:KSE}).
+Note that (\ref{eq:KS_mf}b) simply generates simulated data from the state $v$.
+On the other hand (\ref{eq:KS_mf}a) combines the underlying known model evolution with a nudged innovation term, based on the difference between the observed and simulated data, and a correction to the drift $f$.
+The nudging and correction terms are defined by gain $K$ and drift correction $a$.
+The goal is to chose drift correction $a$ and gain $K$ such that the induced time evolution of the density $\mmu$ of $v$ agrees with the density $\mmu$ given by the Kushner-Stratonovich equation (\ref{eq:KSE}).
 We thus find a controlled SDE, similar in form to that proposed in (\ref{eq:sd2nc}) but with an additional drift term and with mean field dependence.

-We emphasize that, as in the discrete-time transport formulation, there is a considerable degree of non-uniqueness in the choice of transport in general, and here in the choice of $a$ and $K$ specifically.
+\begin{remark} We emphasize that, as in the discrete-time transport formulation, there is a considerable degree of non-uniqueness in the choice of transport in general, and here in the choice of $a$ and $K$ specifically.
 We make specific, simple, choices in the theorem that follows.
-Working in continuous time enables very explicit identification of exact mean-field models; this is not possible in discrete time.
+Working in continuous time enables very explicit identification of exact mean field models; this is not possible in discrete time. $\blacksquare$ \end{remark}

+The following theorem identifies a sample path perspective that exactly captures evolution of the filtering distribution.

 \begin{theorem} Assume that $\Gammas \succ 0$ and that there exists $K=K(v;\mmu)$ satisfying the identity